labring-actions/templates/README.md

 ## How to create a template

 - You can create your application template through existing template files or the Create Template (TODO) button.
 You can create the desired template based on [template.yaml](template.yaml).
-- The system has some built-in common environment variables.
+- The system has some built-in common environment variables and functions.
 Use syntax like `GitHub Actions` to write template parameters like the `${{SEALOS_NAMESPACE}}` environment variable.
-For specific built-in environment variable information, see [environment.txt](environment.txt).
+For specific built-in environment variable information, see [variables](example.md#Built-in-system-variables-and-functions).
 - Taking FastGPT as an example, this shows how to create a complete template, see [example.md](example.md) for details.

 ## Way to use Sealos one-click deployment button